AMWIK, MEDIA COUNCIL TRAIN NAIROBI JOURNALISTS ON ELECTION REPORTING

 Media Trainer, Julian Kamau, explained to them how to mitigate conflict when reporting by taking a ‘do no harm’ approach and being objective rather than subjective.
 AMWIK Executive Director, Judie Kaberia stressed that the information journalists relay to the public should be unbiased, verified, accurate, and objective even though there is a rush feeling to be the first to break news.

-She also emphasized the importance of adhering to gender-sensitive reporting, reminding them that gender was not only about women.
+She also emphasized the importance of adhering to gender-sensitive reporting, reminding them that gender is not only about women.
 “Ensure that you follow the ethical code of reporting news.
 Be accountable and responsible while keeping your safety a priority.”
 She added.

 Julius Sigei, MCK’s Senior Officer of Training Standards and Curriculum Development, extolled AMWIK for its integral role in the development of media standards in the country while tackling sensitive issues affecting journalists such as sexual harassment and advocating for more women in the decision-making roles in media.